Episode One: What Public Agencies Miss in Superintendent Hiring

 The episode highlights the core of SilverTree’s work: uncovering the internal realities that often lie beneath public narratives.
 By revealing what is known, but not always visible, SilverTree helps decision-makers understand where risks already exist and how gaps between internal knowledge and external messaging can lead to legal, reputational, and financial risks.

-Episode 3: The Resume Lie That Toppled Yahoo
+Episode Three: The Resume Lie That Toppled Yahoo

 In this episode, SilverTree Intelligence Group examines the Meta and social media addiction trial to address a crucial question for boards and executive leaders: what does an organization know internally—and how does that differ from what it communicates publicly?
 Drawing on internal documents, testimony, and investigative findings, this podcast uncovers the underlying facts of the case, including evidence of addictive design, safety system failures, and internal warnings that were ignored.